dmanning23/Vector2Extensions/README.md

 Vector2Extensions
 =================

-a couple useful extension methods for XNA vector2's
+Several helpful extensions methods for the Vector2 class in MonoGame